Skip to main content

 Team Building

 Just as staff members focus on children’s social-emotional development by incorporating cooperative activities and games, managers can facilitate cooperative staff experiences by scheduling shared meeting times for classroom teams.
-Staff members should regularly meet to discuss activity plans and to problem-solve issues or concerns about particular children or the classroom environment.
+Staff members should regularly meet to discuss activity plans, the classroom environment, and to problem-solve issues or concerns about individual children.
 Team building is an important aspect of managing adults; it takes time and intentional planning.
 Involving staff in decision-making about topics, such as planning time and needed resources, demonstrates that you value their opinions and take their perspectives into consideration.

-The Child Care Lounge article, Ideas for Team Building-Building an Effective Team http://www.childcarelounge.com/director-articles/team-building.php provides ideas and tips:
+The Child Care Lounge article Ideas for Team Building-Building an Effective Team provides ideas and tips:

 • Every team member must have a complete understanding and acceptance of the goals of the team.